HOW CAN YOU HELP?

-The more formal objections submitted against the planning proposal, the better chance we have of the pit being rejected.
+The more formal objections submitted against the planning application, the better chance we have of the pit being rejected.
 Submitting a formal objection is one of the most powerful ways to show our opposition.
 Every objection counts.
+If you objected to the initial screening pre-application last year, you will need to object again now.

 -